z-esmaily/Eyeglasses_Removal/README.md

 # Enhancing Eyeglasses Removal in Facial Images Using Eyeglasses Mask Completion

 This work presents an enhanced approach for eyeglasses removal in facial images.
-It builds upon existing methods by incorporating novel mask completion and post-processing steps, leading to improved quality and quantitative metrics.
+It builds upon existing methods by incorporating novel **mask completion and post-processing steps**, leading to improved quality and quantitative metrics.

 **Official PyTorch implementation of the paper "Enhancing Eyeglasses Removal in Facial Images: A Novel Approach Using Translation Models for Eyeglasses Mask Completion" (Multimedia Tools and Applications, under review, 2024).**